laravel/docs/database.md

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections

 When using multiple connections, you may access each connection via the `connection` method on the `DB` facade.
-The `name` passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file:
+The `name` passed to the `connection` method should correspond to one of the connections either listed your `config/database.php` configuration file, or set at runtime using the [config](/docs/{{version}}/helpers#method-config) helper function:

     $users = DB::connection('foo')->select(...);